- What Are Ketone Bodies (Ketones)?

 Unfortunately, there aren’t a lot of long-term studies on ketone supplementation available.
 However, based on my experience, I recommend using ketone supplements during the first few weeks of your keto journey while you dial-in your nutritional needs and fat consumption.

-I used exogenous ketones during the first week of my keto journey, until I figured out my correct fat and salt intake (and to prevent or lessen the symptoms of the keto flu).
+I used exogenous ketones the first week I was on a keto diet, until I figured out my correct fat and salt intake (and to prevent/lessen the symptoms of the keto flu).

 Ketone Supplements Side Effects